awawa-dev/HyperSPI/README.md

 # HyperSPI
-SPI bridge for AWA protocol to control a LED strip from HyperHDR (version v17 and above).
+SPI bridge for AWA protocol to control a LED strip from HyperHDR.
-Diagnostic data available at the serial port output (@115200 speed).
+Diagnostic and performance data available at the serial port output [read more](#performance/debug-output).
 Rpi acts as a master, ESP8266/ESP32 is in slave mode.

 | LED strip / Device             | ESP8266 |    ESP32    |